A BRIEF ON THE WW1 BATTLEFIELD SITES

 A memorial to 29 Indian soldiers killed in the area during the East African Campaign.

-A consolidated cemetery with graves recovered from scattered burial places, after the war and re-interred here Lt.
+A consolidated cemetery with corpses recovered from scattered burial places after the war and re-interred here.
+Lt.
 Dartnell VC was buried here.

 Day and Night Game drives